Yousf167/Obsidian_notes/College/Y2S2/Fundamentals of Management/Presentation/The Relation Between Employee Motivation and Organizations.md

 ## Points:
 1. What is Motivation?
+2. extrinsic vs intrinsic motivation
-2. What is the effect of employee motivation?
+3. What is the effect of employee motivation?
-3. Org behavior + motivation.
+4. Org behavior + motivation.
-4. Motivation + org performance.
+5. Motivation + org performance.
-5. pros and cons of motivation.
 6. Equity Theory
+7. pros and cons of motivation.